 Place: Hong Kong

-The Department of History at Lingnan currently has ten full-time faculty members, and their research areas cover pre-modern and modern Chinese history, history of Hong Kong, modern British and European history, history of Russia and Central Asia, and American history.
+The Department of History at Lingnan currently has ten full-time faculty members, and their research areas cover the whole span of Chinese history, history of Hong Kong, modern British and European history, history of Russia and Central Asia, and American history.
 The Department is particularly interested in recruiting students who are interested in transnational history.

 Associate Professor Chunmei Du is a specialist of modern Chinese intellectual and cultural history.
 Her recent work studies Chinese conservatism, Chinese diaspora, and American military in China in the 1940s in global and comparative contexts.

-Associate Professor Mark Hampton is a specialist of 19th and 20th century Britain, media history in particular.
-His recent work has shifted to imperial culture: Hong Kong’s place in 20th century British culture, when Hong Kong was a colony of Britain.
-He is part of a cluster of History faculty who work with Hong Kong and South China.
+Associate Professor Mark Hampton is a specialist of 19th and 20th-century Britain, media history in particular.
+His recent work has shifted to imperial culture: Hong Kong’s place in 20th-century British culture, when Hong Kong was a colony of Britain.
+He is part of a cluster of History faculty who work on Hong Kong and South China.

-Associate Professor Vincent S. Leung is a specialist of early Chinese history (ca. 1000 BCE to 200 CE).
-He is specifically interested in the political and intellectual history of this period.
+Associate Professor Vincent S. Leung is a specialist of early Chinese history.
+He is specifically interested in the political and intellectual history of ancient China.
 His research interests include imperial formations, history of historiography, and the development of economic thought in ancient China and Eurasia at large.

 Associate Professor Niccolò Pianciola specialises in late Tsarist and early Soviet history in Central Asia.
 His works have dealt with the management of ethnic diversity, forced population transfers, and policies of agricultural colonisation and socio-economic transformation.